-Two of the keyboards are yellow like nutrias teeth and one (bottom one) is simply dirty.
+Two of the keyboards are yellow-like nutrias teeth and one (the bottom one) is simply dirty.
 A detailed method of whitening was described in my previous post, however, there are three hints worth mentioning.

-First is to simply leave key caps on a plastic frame and use a brush to apply whitening cream instead of doing every single key cap separately.
+The first is to simply leave keycaps on a plastic frame and use a brush to apply whitening cream instead of doing every single keycap separately.
 That saves a lot of time.
 Here is a photo.

 The second hint was posted in a comment section of my previous post about C64 refurbishing.
-Elwood89 (thanks, buddy!) suggested using stretch-wrap to eliminate excessive moist evaporation.
+Elwood89 (thanks, buddy!) suggested using the stretch wrap to eliminate excessive moist evaporation.
 I will have to try that approach someday.

 And finally, the third hint is my new discovery.

-I was doing keyboards whitening on Friday afternoon.
-Obviously, every Friday evening there is a lot happening .....
+I was doing keyboard whitening on Friday afternoon.
+Obviously, every Friday evening there is a lot happening …..

 … most probably (I cannot confirm that for sure :D) that was a direct cause of completely forgetting about keyboards.

 The only explanation that comes to my head is that morning dew sorted out a moisture evaporation problem for me.
-Also, the sun isn't that strong in a morning so it all had a nice stable sun bath for quite a while.
-I'll recheck that hypothesis again one day .... most probably Friday :>
+Also, the sun isn’t that strong in the morning so it all had a nice stable sunbath for quite a while.
+I’ll recheck that hypothesis again one day …. most probably Friday :>

-Anyway, bottom line is - DRINKING FRIDAYS FTW !!!
+Anyway, the bottom line is – DRINKING FRIDAYS FTW !!!